ewgewgewg/algo-site/content/posts/js-language.md

 const array5 = new Array(5).fill(5)
 console.log(array5) // prints [5, 5, 5, 5, 5]

+const string = array2.reverse().join("") // prints "1252"

 {{< /code >}}

 # Methods of Strings

-Strings also have `length`, and can return new strings `toLowerCase`, `toUpperCase`, or after running `replace` of their own values.
+Strings also have `length`, and can return new strings `toLowerCase`, `toUpperCase`, or after running `replace` on their own values.
 Strings can also find `charCodeAt` at an index (leftmost location is the zero index, and character codes are numbers for representing unique characters, like 'a', or '.'.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}